art-test-stack/vessel_position_forecast/README.md

 ### Future Position Prediction

 For each vessel in the test set, the model predicts future positions based on the most recent known data.
-Predictions are stored in a DataFrame, capturing both latitude\_predicted and longitude\_predicted.
+Predictions are stored in a DataFrame, capturing both `latitude_predicted` and `longitude_predicted`.
 Each vessel's position is forecasted stepwise over a predefined interval:
 ```python
 y_pred_default = grid_search.predict(X_test)
 y_pred_default_df = pd.DataFrame(y_pred_default, columns['latitude_predicted', 'longitude_predicted'])